Will Your Contact Center Land You in Thousands of HIPAA Fines?

 A contact center’s leadership are the key evangelists.
 It’s their responsibility to develop a Business Associate Agreement that establishes the administrative and technical safeguards that will protect ePHI along every stop in the customer lifecycle.
 They develop the training regimens and coaching tactics to bring agents up-to-speed with the latest changes to HIPAA.
 Moreover, they set the tone for the company culture, determining whether or not agents feel empowered, supported, and satisfied with their work.

 We find this last part especially important.
 That’s why we strive to put our agents first, conveying the meaning of their work and their importance in protecting people’s personal data from the hands of hackers.
 This encourages our agents to take the depth of ownership that not only keeps your patients protected but your reputation and finances as well.

 Want to ensure your HIPAA call center compliance?
-Learn more about how TLC Associates’ HIPAA-compliant environment keeps patient data secure and customer service exceptional.
+Include us in your RFP.
+We’ll show you how we keep you compliant, your patients’ data secure, and customer service exceptional.

 Follow us on LinkedIn to read similar articles: